Texas Gunslinger, Outlaw and Lawman

 On 25 December 1876, in Zavala County, Texas, William Donovan made King angry.
 King pulled a gun, shot Donovan three times, killing him.
 In 1877, he and some of his men came across some Mexicans stealing one of his horses.
 One of the thieves shot at King who jumped from his horse onto the man.
 He took the gun from the thief and began spraying lead.
 He killed three of the Mexicans.
 In May, he was arrested by Hall in an Eagle Pass saloon.
 King was successfully defended in court.
 King publicly boasted, in 1877, "You could not persuade a man in this whole county to testify against King Fisher or any of his clan."
 This was no idle boast.
 King had been indicted for no less than six murders and at least two charges of horse theft each ending in dismissal.

 In 1883, while acting Sheriff of Uvalde County, he trailed two brothers suspected of robbing a stagecoach.
-He followed Jim and Tom Hannehan to their ranch near Leakey, Texas, where he arrested the brothers who resisted.
+He followed Jim and Tom Hannehan to their ranch near Leakey, Texas, where, when he attempted to arrest them, resisted.
 King shot and killed Tom.
 Jim gave up and surrendered the loot from the robbery.
 After King's death, the brothers' mother would come to King's grave each year on the anniversary of Tom's death.
 She would build a fire on King's grave and dance around it.